joshsambrano/clinical-trial-simulator/README.md

 - proportional hazards diagnostic table and plots,
 - narrative interpretation tied to the simulated results.

-## Why this project meets the rubric
-### 1. Statistical rigor and methodology
-The app uses methods that are appropriate for censored time-to-event outcomes.
-The treatment effect is modeled with a Cox proportional hazards model, and survival experience is summarized with Kaplan-Meier curves and a log-rank test.

-### 2. Interpretation and communication
-The app includes an interpretation tab that translates the statistical output into plain language and ties the results back to the research objective.

-### 3. Quality and creativity of deliverable
-The deliverable is an interactive teaching and analysis tool rather than a static report.
-Users can actively change the design inputs and immediately see how the conclusions change.

-### 4. Data exploration and preparation
-The app generates patient-level data and includes summary visualizations for age, follow-up time, censoring, and biomarker prevalence so the dataset can be explored before interpreting the model.

-### 5. Justification of model choice and assumptions
-The app explicitly explains why survival methods are appropriate and includes Cox proportional hazards diagnostics using Schoenfeld residual tests.

-### 6. Organization and professionalism
-The app is organized into five tabs: Overview, Data Exploration, Model Results, Assumptions & Diagnostics, and Interpretation.

 ## Files
 - `app.R`: complete Shiny application
 - `README.md`: project summary, rationale, and rubric alignment